Not just any wool

 Soft, durable, transports moisture away, odour resistant and warming - what more could we possibly want?
 Sustainability of course.

 We love wool here at Fjällräven.
 And for a ton of different reasons.
 Apart from its extremely functional properties, we are able to source it in ways that make a lot of sense from a sustainable perspective.
-Recycled wool, surplus wool from Swedish sheep farmers or regeneratively produced wool from New Zealand - are all part of our effort to reduce our environmental impact and produce sustainably.

 Functionality of wool